-Blast Outside Kabul Airport Kills 2, Wounds 15, Russia Says
+Kabul Airport Attack Kills At Least 60 Afghans, 12 U.S. Service Members

 “Most depart later in the week,” he said, while adding that some were stopping operations Thursday.
 All three officials spoke on condition of anonymity because they were not authorized to discuss the information publicly.

-French Prime Minister Jean Castex told RTL radio his country’s efforts would stop Friday evening.
-Danish Defense Minister Trine Bramsen bluntly warned: “It is no longer safe to fly in or out of Kabul.”
+Danish Defense Minister Trine Bramsen bluntly warned earlier: “It is no longer safe to fly in or out of Kabul.”

 Denmark’s last flight has already departed, and Poland and Belgium have also announced the end of their evacuations.
 The Dutch government said it had been told by the U.S. to leave Thursday.

-But Pentagon spokesman John Kirby said some planes would continue to fly.
+But Kirby, the Pentagon spokesman, said some planes would continue to fly.

 “Evacuation operations in Kabul will not be wrapping up in 36 hours.
 We will continue to evacuate as many people as we can until the end of the mission,” he said in a tweet.